 3. Keep Customers Informed Throughout the Process

-Another way to reduce cart abandonment this shopping season is to make sure your customers are well-informed throughout all stages of purchasing.
+Another way to reduce cart abandonment this shopping season is to make sure your customers are well-informed throughout purchasing.
 For example, providing a way for customers to view their digital shopping carts without leaving the page being viewed is one way to create a better user experience.

 The clothing retailer Abercrombie & Fitch does this elegantly by making the shopping bag a dynamic element.
 When you mouse over the icon in the upper-right corner of the page, you can interact with the items you’ve placed in the bag without leaving the page:

 This can help customers with decision making, and avoids surprises when they’re finally ready to complete their purchases.

 If you’re designing for a mobile-first audience, you may also want to configure a progress bar indicator.
 This lets users know exactly where they are in the checkout process, and how many more steps they have to complete.
 It’s helpful for shoppers on smaller screens, where some visual elements of the checkout process may not always be visible.